-The Fort St. Elmo is located closely to the Mediterranean Conference Centre and on the peak of the peninsula and forms part of Valletta’s fortifications.
+Fort St. Elmo is located close to the Mediterranean Conference Centre and on the peak of the peninsula and forms part of Valletta’s fortifications.
 From the angle of the Mediterranean Sea, the fort divides the Grand Harbour and the Marsamxett Harbour.
 Many know of Fort St. Elmo from the Great Siege of Malta in 1565.

 In 1417 the local militia had a permanent watch post on the peninsula.
 The Aragonese built a watchtower in 1488.
 The Order of St. John, in 1533, strategically reinforced the tower, due to its location.
 In 1552, after the Ottoman raid of 1551 when the Turkish fleet sailed unopposed, into Marsamxett Harbour, it was decided that Fort St. Elmo needed extensive expansions and therefore was demolished and rebuilt.
-The fort was designed by four Italian architects and the new fort included a cavalier, a tenaille and a covertway.
+The fort was designed by four Italian architects and the new fort included a cavalier, a tenaille and a covert way.
 A ravelin was also constructed months before the 1565 siege.

 During the Great Siege in 1565 with the Ottomans, Fort St. Elmo was a war zone, but it withstood the bombing from the Turks for 28 days before falling to the Turks on 23rd June 1565.
 After the Great Siege, Grandmaster Jean Parisot de Valette, in 1566, started building the city and the Pope sent Francesco Laparelli to redesign the fort.
 It was modified several times in the 17th century as well as in the 19th century by the British.
 The fort has taken a lot of blows over the years and the World Monuments Fund, in 2008, has placed Fort St. Elmo on the Watch List of the 100 Most Endangered Sites in the world due to deterioration.
-Since 2009 up to 2014, most of the Fort’s restoration had been completed.
+From 2009 up to 2014, most of the Fort’s restoration had been completed.
 During restoration, there were several archaeological excavations there were made.
 Today, the Fort is used for certain functions and shows.

 National War Museum